Looking for a new gin to try? New Zealand is producing some award-winning varieties of this super-popular spirit, using uniquely Kiwi ingredients

 Two relative newcomers to the New Zealand craft gin market have come away with gold medals from the 2021 New Zealand Spirits Awards in May.

-Bronze medal winners included Golden Bay distillery Dancing Sands won gold for the newest addition to their range, the world-first Sauvignon Blanc Gin, and Scapegrace, who won bronzes for all three of their gins: Black, Classic and Gold.
+Bronze medal winners included Golden Bay distillery Dancing Sands won gold for the newest addition to their range, the world-first Sauvignon Blanc Gin, and Scapegrace, who won bronzes for all three of their soft, citrus-forward gins: Black, Classic and Gold.
 They also took out a silver medal for their delicious vodka.